marjanmo/pysitra/README.rst

 - click demo!

+#TODO:
-#TODO: Implementation for 24 regions, 7 regions, manual transformation parameters...
+Implementation for 3D points, manual transformation parameters...

 SEE ALSO: